 While cats can live a very happy life on just three legs, amputation is a major operation, and your cat will need your help to have a successful recovery and adjust their lifestyle to ensure they have a good quality of life.

-Can a cat survive with 3 legs?
+Can a cat survive with three legs?

-Cats are rather nimble and resourceful animals, so amputation in cats whether a leg or even a tail amputation, doesn’t often stop them from getting up to their usual tricks and enjoying life to the fullest.
+Cats are rather nimble and resourceful animals, so amputation in cats, whether a leg or tail amputation, doesn’t often stop them from getting up to their usual tricks and enjoying life to the fullest.
 They soon learn to adapt to life on three legs and become just as active as they were before.
 While you will need to keep a close eye on your feline patient, especially in the early days, you must encourage their independence and try to not be too over-protective as they must learn how to compensate for their missing leg.
 However, your three-legged moggy will likely need a helping hand from you and a few lifestyle adjustments to ensure they can enjoy a safe, healthy and happy life.

 How do you take care of an amputee cat?

 Once your cat has had their amputation surgery, they should be reasonably comfortable as they would have been given appropriate pain relief by the vet.
 When your cat is discharged and you can bring them home, you will need to continue with administering their pain relief and any anti-inflammatories the vet may prescribe.
 Your vet may also put a cone on them so they can’t bite or lick their stitches.
 Before you take your feline friend home, make sure you are completely happy with what you need to do for their after-care.
 Don’t be afraid to ask your vet to go over everything with you again and even have instructions in writing so you can double-check them later if you are unsure.